 In a full-service sit-down restaurant, the expected tip is approximately 15 to 20 percent of the bill before coupons, discounts, or taxes.
-If you are at a restaurant with buffet service, leave a 10 percent tip.
+If you are at a restaurant with buffet service, leave at least a 10 percent tip.

 Host, Hostess, or Maitre D'

 Carryout and Delivery

-Good carryout service calls for a tip.
 If you drive to a restaurant and go inside to pick up the food, there is no need to tip.
 However, if someone brings the food to your car, you should tip 10 percent.
-Tip $2 to $5 for pizza delivery, more if the delivery person has to make several trips to the car.
-A tip of 10 to 20 percent is appropriate for delivery of all other foods to your home.
+A tip of 10 to 20 percent is appropriate for food delivery to your home.

 Bartender and Tip Jars